rarquiza/GettingandCleaningDataCourseProject/README.md

 measure_test <- join(sub_act_test,measure_raw_test,by=c("idx","set_type"))
 ```

-### 4. Label the Datasets with Descriptive Variable Names
+#### 4. Label the Datasets with Descriptive Variable Names

-The features.txt file provided meaningful names for the measurements columns.
+The features.txt file provided meaningful names for the measurement columns.
 The `make.names` function enforced the uniqueness as suggested by one of
 fellow students.
 The activity variables are named activity_id and activity_name,
-the subject is retained, the test or train dataset goes under set_type and
+the subject column name is retained, the test or train dataset identifier goes
-idx was introduced if needed in the train and test tables.
-The SQL interface
+under set_type and idx column was introduced if needed in the train and test
+tables.
+The column names in the features.txt have characters that were not
-using the *sqldf* package left some artifacts in the columns names such as
+working properly using the The SQL interface of the *sqldf* package such as
-quotes and parentheses and have tobe cleaned out using the `names` function.
+quotes and parentheses and have to be cleaned out using the `names` function.

-### 5. Create an Independent Dataset with Average of each Variable
+#### 5. Create an Independent Dataset with Average of Each Variable

 The SQL interface can be arguably the easiest approach to the problem of
-grouping by two levels (activity,subject) and using `avg()` to average values.
+selecting and grouping by two levels (activity, subject) rows and applying
+`avg()` to average numeric columns (all the mean and standard deviation columns..